pagopa/pagopa-ecommerce-commons/README.md

 A utility library for the [eCommerce](https://github.com/topics/pagopa-ecommerce) project.

+## Requirements

+- Java 21 or higher
+- Maven 3.6+ for building

 ## CI

 Repo has Github workflow and actions that trigger Azure devops deploy pipeline once a PR is merged on main branch.